RFlash007/rflash007.github.io/_posts/2025-05-21-unlocking-ai-on-your-terms-a-deep-dive-into-locally-run-llms-with-ollama.md

 ### Challenges & Ethical Thoughts:

-- **Hardware Demands**: While I tested 3B models, larger, more powerful open-source models can require significant computing resources, creating an accessibility gap.
+- Hardware Demands: While I tested 3B models, larger, more powerful open-source models can require significant computing resources, creating an accessibility gap.
-- **The "Abliteration" Concern**: The open nature of these models means users can remove built-in safety filters and censorship (a process sometimes called "Abliterating").
+- The "Abliteration" Concern: The open nature of these models means users can remove built-in safety filters and censorship (a process sometimes called "Abliterating").
 This raises ethical questions about potential misuse, as models could be prompted to generate harmful or problematic content that mainstream commercial models would refuse.
 The responsibility shifts heavily to the user.

 ## The Future is Local (and Customizable):